 Let us remember the basic question — how much do I need for retirement?
 When people ask that, they tend to mean much do they need to have saved to support their lifestyle, on top of what other income they might have coming in.
 Let’s say for sake of argument that you think you need $50,000 in income to maintain your retirement lifestyle.
-If your Social Security and pension total $35,000, you need $15,000 from somewhere to make up the difference.
+If your Social Security and pension total $35,000, you need $15,000 from somewhere to make up the difference, if you need more information here you can learn about your social security benefits.
 It could come from a part-time job.
 Or it could come from your savings and investments.

 In this case let’s say that the entire $15,000 has to be sourced from your retirement funds.
 Using the 4% rule (discussed below), you need a nest egg of $375,000 to get that amount each year.
 Unfortunately, most retirees haven’t saved that much.
 If you need $30,000 in annual investment income, your savings better total $700,000.
 Various withdrawal approaches might yield slightly different required amounts.